bdok23/ProgrammingNotes/Part 1 - Basic Techniques/Ch . 4 - Data Structures.md

 `s.erase(s.find(5));` removes 1 instance of a 5 in the set

 #### Map Structures
-A map is a generalized array that consits of key-valued-pairs
+Def: A map is a generalized array that consits of key-valued-pairs

 `map <string, int> m;` The keys are strings and the values are integers